Habit Stacker

 You started running for a reason.
 No one would do something so hard for no reason.
 You should hold on to that reason.
 Hold it tight and remember why you started on the days that you feel like giving up on it.

-If you started running to lose weight, for example, remember that and find reasons to support that choice.
-Look at the weight you have a loss or other people who have had a lot of success.
+If you started running to lose weight for example, remember that and find reasons to support that choice.
+Look at the weight you have loss or other people who have had a lot of success doing this.

 Watch Your Favorite Workout Video

 You can listen to the words of people like Tony Robbins, Les Brown and Eric Thomas to get yourself pumped up for your run.
-It's best to listen to these as you're getting ready to run, so you have the most motivation possible.
+Its best you listen to these as you’re getting ready to run so you have the most motivation possible going into it.

 Create a New Playlist

 Create a playlist with new songs for your next run.
-The thing about the days when you were younger, and you would burn a new CD for a road trip.
+Thing about the days when you were younger and you would burn a new CD for a road trip.
 It was one of the most exciting things that you could do.
-Its harder to do now in the digital world, but it can still be done.
+Its harder to do now in the digital world but it can sill be done.

 Run to an Errand